Course responsible:Silja Marianna Korhonen-Sande

 Teaching and exam period:This course starts in Autumn parallel.
 This course has teaching/evaluation in Autumn parallel.

 About this course

-After completing the course, the participants have knowledge of
+Knowledge goals: After this course, the student has knowledge of

-- 4 hours per week.
-In addition group work and individual work related to cases, mandatory activities and the examination.
+- 3-4 hours lectures and seminars per week.
+In addition group work related to mandatory activities and term paper.